panjf2000/gnet/README.md

 - [A Million WebSockets and Go](https://www.freecodecamp.org/news/million-websockets-and-go-cc58418460bb/)
 - [Going Infinite, handling 1M websockets connections in Go](https://speakerdeck.com/eranyanay/going-infinite-handling-1m-websockets-connections-in-go)
 - [gnet: 一个轻量级且高性能的 Golang 网络库](https://taohuawu.club/go-event-loop-networking-library-gnet)

-# TODO

-> gnet is still under active development so the code and documentation will continue to be updated, if you are interested in gnet, please feel free to make your code contributions to it, also if you like gnet, give it a star ~~